abelardopardo/ontask_b/docs_src/Tutorial/Tasks/the_dataset.rst

   :align: center
   :width: 100%

-If you see a dialogue showing you the range just selected and stating that the table has headers, just confirm the creation by clicking `OK`.
-You should now see the data in the spreadsheet with some colouring and a few icons in the cells at the top row as shown in the following figure.
+If you see a dialog showing you the range just selected and stating that the table has headers, just confirm the creation by clicking `OK`.
+You should now see the data in the spreadsheet with some coloring and a few icons in the cells at the top row as shown in the following figure.

 .. figure:: /scaptures/excel_table.png
   :align: center